High Net Worth Divorce Lawyers

 Our Expertise in Handling High Net Worth Cases

-All of the lawyers at Josiah-Lake Gardiner have experience not only of dealing with divorce and dissolution cases where the assets are more modest, but also those involving very substantial assets, including inherited wealth, ownership of or interest in business assets, off shore assets, trusts, property and pensions.
+All of the lawyers at Josiah-Lake Gardiner have experience not only of dealing with divorce and dissolution cases where the assets are more modest, but also those involving very substantial assets, including inherited wealth, business assets, offshore assets, trusts, property and pensions.

-An out of court settlement can be reached with your spouse/civil partner on advantageous terms which may go some way to protecting perhaps pre-acquired wealth.
+An out of court settlement can be reached with your partner on advantageous terms which may go some way to protecting perhaps pre-acquired wealth.
 Equally, a trial judge may well make a final order, the result of which has been to ‘ring fence’ pre-acquired wealth for one party where the remaining family assets are sufficient to meet the needs of the other party and any children for whom they have primary care.

 How Can I Protect My Business?

 The starting point with any financial negotiations is an exchange of full and complete financial disclosure.
 This may well mean that a formal valuation of the business must be carried out.
 Your business accounts will not normally be sufficient.
 It is common for a valuation to be conducted by a single joint expert to help keep costs to a minimum.

 I’m Looking to Gain My ‘Fair Share'

 What one party considers fair would not necessarily be regarded by the other as fair or potentially what a court would order.
 If an agreement cannot be reached out of court, the decision making is then in the hands of the court.

-The way in which a family’s assets are divided on divorce is complex and a whole range of factors are taken into account as follows:
+The judge dealing with the matter will have the final decision on how the family assets are divided and will in most cases strive to do so in the fairest way possible.
+The way in which a family’s assets are divided on divorce is complex and a whole range of factors are taken into account.

 Mediation for High Net Worth Individuals

 If the intention of the separating couple is to resolve matters quickly and amicably, they may initially attempt to agree matters directly, but the more complex their finances the less likely they would be able to resolve matters themselves.

 If the parties are dealing with finances, the solicitor will be able to assist a party with the disclosure and review of documents.
-He or she can offer advice on the law and the approach likely to be taken by the court if the matter were to be determined by a judge, rather than by agreement.
-Settlement options can be explored with the solicitor and proposals formulated to then advance in mediation.
+They can offer advice on the law and the approach likely to be taken by the court if the matter were to be determined by a judge, rather than by agreement.
+Settlement options can be explored with the family solicitor and proposals formulated to then advance in mediation.
 Sometimes, the solicitors for each party can be invited to attend a mediation session with their clients.